 In fairness, the elaborate event was before Cars Land, before World of Color, and even before the Little Mermaid dark ride.
 Those were the days when Mali was booming, the park was fighting off an invasion of burger proportions, and sunglass-wearing dinosaurs roamed the park soaking up the rays.
 Ahh…the not-so-good ole days.
 Basically, Disney was doing anything it could to lure unsuspecting prey into DCA convince guests to visit DCA, so a larger event made sense.

+I am pleased that there are some free presentations in addition to the paid seminars and costly marketplaces.
 The event was announced right around the same time as a few upcharge offerings at Walt Disney World and Disneyland, so I was a bit apprehensive that it was being brought back in name but not spirit with only the “best” revenue streams surviving.